Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experiments

 \section{Experiments}

 We conduct a comprehensive set of experiments to evaluate our proposed Pianist Transformer.
-Our evaluation is guided by three central questions. \textbf{First}, to what extent does large-scale self-supervised pre-training contribute to the final performance of a rendering model? \textbf{Second}, how does Pianist Transformer perform against existing methods when judged by both objective metrics and subjective human evaluation? \textbf{And third}, what architectural choices influence the model's effectiveness, and how robust is its performance across diverse musical contexts?
+Our evaluation is guided by three central questions. \textbf{First}, how does Pianist Transformer perform against existing methods when judged by both objective metrics and subjective human evaluation? \textbf{Second}, to what extent does large-scale self-supervised pre-training contribute to the final performance of a rendering model? \textbf{And third}, what architectural design choices are critical to performance, and how does the model scale with respect to model and data size?
 The following sections are structured to address each of these questions in turn.